Lastor4/SystemsArchitecture/sa_chapter1.md

 ## Memory Unit
 The function of the memory unit is to store programs and data.
 1. __Primary Memory__
 Also called *main memory*, is a fast memory that operates at electronic speeds.
 Programs must be stored in this memory while they are being executed.
+The memory consists of large number of storage cells, each capable of storing one bit of information and they work in group of fixed size called *words (typical word lengths are 16,32,64 bit)*.
+A memory in which any location can be accessed in a short and fixed amount of time after specifying its address is called a *random-access memory (RAM)*.
+The teime required to access one word is *memory access time*.
+2. __Cache Memory__
+Cache basically is a small and faster version of ram.
+Its used to hold sections of program that are currently executed.
+3. __Second Storage__
+The secondary storage can hold more data and keep them even after it turned off. *Exp= HDD, DVD, CD, USB*

+# Arithmetic And Logic Unit